FernandoDoming/dcs-havechips/readme.md

 # Have Chips

-Have Chips is DCS World multiplayer PvPvE dynamic mission system
+"Have Chips" (our temporary codename) is a DCS World multiplayer PvPvE dynamic mission system.

 ### **Mission**

-Develop a dynamic DCS multiplayer persistent mission system
+Develop a dynamic DCS multiplayer persistent mission system.

 ### **Vision**